mskf1383/pashmak/README.md

 isset $somevar $v; out ^; # output: True
 ```

-#### how it works?
+#### How it works?

-the isset command gets one or more variable names and if all of that vars exist, it will put `True` in  memory and if all or one/more of them are not exists, it will put `False` in memory
+The isset command gets one or more variable names and if all of that vars exist, it will put `True` in  memory and if all or one/more of them are not exists, it will put `False` in memory

 ### typeof command

-you can get the data type of a variable with `typeof` command
+You can get the data type of a variable with `typeof` command

-look at this example:
+Look at this example:

 ```bash
 $mystr = 'hi';